-The pier is condemned.
-And the scene at the foot of the pier is… interesting.
+This pier is condemned.
+Structurally damaged.
+And the scene here beneath the shadow of its condemnation is… interesting to say the least.
 Police patrols.
 Dealers.
-All manner of modern American riff raff.
+All manner of today’s American riff raff squaring off against the sunny California dream.

-Let’s call the man by the stairs Jacob.
+Let’s call this man by the stairs Jacob.

 Our Jacob sleeps with his head on the concrete.